Intro to energy and the environment

 As the polar ice melts, there is less albedo effect as there is a lot less white surface to reflect the incoming shortwave radiation to space.
 So the less radiation reflected, the more that is absorbed by the dark ocean surface.
 That amplifies the effect of global warming, and more ice melts by the ocean as a result.
 This effect contributes to less albedo, and so on.
 This effect is positive feedback.

 The warmer the atmosphere gets, the more the moisture that the air can hold.
 This fact can create more clouds.
 Now, clouds can reflect on a third of the incoming radiation.
 This effect is negative feedback.
-But water vapor is also a very potent greenhouse gas, and the more that is in the atmosphere enhances the greenhouse effect.
+But water vapor is also a potent greenhouse gas, and the more in the atmosphere enhances the greenhouse effect.
 This effect is positive feedback.

 The climate models show that precipitation will increase due to an increase in water vapor, but it will also decrease in some other places.